CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/register.md

 # How to Get Access

-Access to MetaCentrum Cloud is granted to users with active accounts in one of the following identity federations
+Access to MetaCentrum Cloud is granted to users with active accounts in one of the following identity federations:

 * __EINFRA CESNET__,
 * __LIFESCIENCE AAI__`*`.
 * __EGI Check-in__`*`,